 The tutorial below will describe two methods on how to enable the NumLock for the Logon screen and Lock screen in Windows 10, you will have to keep in mind that for the method that requires a registry tweak in the Windows 10 operating system it will be a good idea to make a backup copy of your important files, folders, and applications.

-Tutorial for enabling NumLock for the Logon screen and Lock screen of Windows 10
+How to enable NumLock for the Logon screen and Lock screen of Windows 10?